Avnet/Fujikura-beamforming/README.md

 The MicroZed's IP address is specified in the __uz_network_settings.txt__ file on its Micro SD card.<br>

 It may be necessary to modify your default IP address if you need a different network sub-net, for instance.
-If, for example, your ZCU208 is on an IP address 192.168.__0__.102, you could use a text editor to modify the MicroZed IP address from the default of 192.168.__1__.10 to 192.168.__0__.10.<br>
+If, for example, your ZCU208 is on an IP address 192.168.__0__.102, you could use a text editor to modify the MicroZed IP address from the default of 192.168.__1__.10 to 192.168.__0__.10.
+The MicroZed's port number (the default is 50007) can also be changed.<br>
 <a name="figure-uz-network-settings"></a>
 <img src="./media/uz-network-settings.png" style="width:6.5in;height:auto;" /><br>